What is an Introvert? How to Accept the People Who Thrive in Solitude

 We see the word “introvert” used in all sorts of ways on the Internet.
-It’s used as a synonym for shy, socially anxious, awkward people and those who aren’t comfortable around others.
+It’s used as a synonym for shy, socially anxious, awkward people, or those who aren’t comfortable around others.
 In reality, it’s none of those things.

 So, what is an introvert?